Estrin's scheme: Description of the algorithm

 This performs a total of n multiply-accumulate operations (the same as Horner's method) in line 1, and an additional squarings in line 3.
 In exchange for those extra squarings, all of the operations in each level of the scheme are independent and may be computed in parallel; the longest dependency path is +1 operations long.
+A similar idea enables a fast matrix multiplication algorithm to evaluate a polynomial at a series of points.